Romanian alphabet: Unicode and HTML

 The circumflex and breve accented Romanian letters were part of the Unicode standard since its inception, as well as the cedilla variants of s and t. Ș and ț (comma-below variants) were added to Unicode version 3.0.
 From Unicode version 3.0 to version 5.1, the cedilla-using characters were specified by the Unicode Standard to be "used in both Turkish and Romanian data" and that "a glyph variant with comma below is preferred for Romanian"; On the newly encoded comma-using characters, it said that they should be used "when distinct comma below form is required".
 Unicode 5.2 explicitly states that "the form with the cedilla is preferred in Turkish, and the form with the comma below is preferred in Romanian", while mentioning (possibly for historical reasons) that "in Turkish and Romanian, a cedilla and a comma below sometimes replace one another".

 Widespread adoption was hampered for some years by the lack of fonts providing the new glyphs.
-In May 2007, five months after Romania (and Bulgaria) joined the EU, Microsoft released updated fonts that include all official glyphs of the Romanian (and Bulgarian) alphabet.
-This font update targeted Windows XP SP2, Windows Server 2003, and Windows Vista.
+In May 2007, four months after Romania (and Bulgaria) joined the EU, Microsoft released updated fonts that include all official glyphs of the Romanian (and Bulgarian) alphabet.
+This font update targeted Windows 2000, XP and Server 2003.
 The subset of Unicode most widely supported on Microsoft Windows systems, Windows Glyph List 4, still does not include the comma-below variants of S and T.

 Vowels with diacritics are coded as follows:

-Adobe/Linotype/Vista de facto standard
+Adobe/Linotype de facto standard

 Adobe Systems decided that the Unicode glyphs "t with cedilla" U+0162/3 are not used in any language.
 (It is in fact used, but in very few languages.
 T with Cedilla exists as part of the General Alphabet of Cameroon Languages, in some Gagauz orthographies, in the Kabyle dialect of the Berber language, and possibly elsewhere.)
 Adobe has therefore substituted the glyphs with "t with comma below" (U+021A/B) in all the fonts they ship.
-The unfortunate consequence of this decision is that Romanian documents using the (unofficial) Unicode points U+015E/F and U+0162/3 (for ș and ț) are rendered in Adobe fonts in a visually inconsistent way using "s with cedilla", but "t with comma" (see figure).
+The unfortunate consequence of this decision is that Romanian documents using the (unofficial) Unicode points U+015E/F and U+0162/3 (for ş and ţ) are rendered in Adobe fonts in a visually inconsistent way using "s with cedilla", but "t with comma" (see figure).
 Linotype fonts that support Romanian glyphs mostly follow this convention.

-The fonts introduced by Microsoft in Windows Vista also implement this de facto Adobe standard.
+The fonts used by Microsoft before Windows Vista also implement this de facto Adobe standard.
 Few Microsoft fonts provide a consistent look when cedilla variants are used; notable ones are Tahoma, Verdana, Trebuchet MS, Microsoft Sans Serif and Segoe UI.

 The free DejaVu and Linux Libertine fonts provide proper and consistent glyphs in both variants.
 Red Hat's Liberation fonts only support the comma below variants starting with version 1.04, scheduled for inclusion in Fedora 10.